icecube/icetray-public/cmake/meta-project-docs/source/netiquette.rst

 Don't put in a subject line like "HELP ME!" or "icetray question."
 Instead, say something like "StreamError writing TWRMCHitSeriesMap".

-Don't use meaningless words in the Subject:
+Don't use meaningless words in the *Subject*

+**emergency**
-emergency     unless shutting down means losing data it probably isn't.
+  unless shutting down means losing data it probably isn't.

+**Help**
+  everybody with a question is looking for help

+**Question**
-Help          everybody with a question is looking for help Macro         just means you haven't found the programming newsgroup yet My Job        is on the line,    how did it come down to that, don't want to know Please        meaningless in a subject description Question      almost all threads begin with a question so the word adds nothing urgent        everybody with a question is looking for help
+  almost all threads begin with a question so the word adds nothing

+**urgent**
+  everybody with a question is looking for help

 Use the subject line to properly identify the problem.
 Single words are not adequate.
 Misleading subject lines make it difficult to